WHO IS THE BEST MILITARY LAW FIRM AT FORT BRAGG, NORTH CAROLINA?

 Do I need a civilian military defense lawyer?

 Military defense counsel are assigned and often overloaded.
-Civilian counsel provides additional time, resources, and independent strategy.
+Civilian counsel provides additional time, focus, and independent strategy.

 Should I talk to CID?

-Do not make statements without legal advice.
-Early statements can impact your case.
+You should not make statements without legal advice.
+Early statements can significantly impact your case.

 How quickly should I act?